devmount/sloth.css/docs/pages/utilities/dimension.md

 ---
-title: 'Utilities: Dimensions - Sloth.css'
+title: 'Utilities: Dimension - Sloth.css'
 description: Utility classes of Sloth.css for size related styles.
 ---

-## Color
+## Dimension

 Utility classes for controlling the size of elements.

 ### Width

-Fixed or relative widths can be set for an element with the following classes.
+Fixed or relative widths can be set for an element with the `w-*` classes.

 <div class="demo flex-col gap-4">
   <div class="flex gap-4 items-center">